 Buying a local sim card for Kenya at the airport is the easiest way to get connected on arrival.
 For this convenience you pay a little extra but not much.
 The prices for sim cards at Nairobi Airport are very ok compared to what you get in the city.
 You can find good prepaid sim card deals here.

-The Airtel and Telkom shop are open 24 hours, the Safaricom shop is not open 24 hours and closes around 9.00 pm.
+The Airtel and Telkom shop are open 24 hours, the Safaricom shop is NOT open 24 hours and closes around 9.00 pm.
+That kind of sucks because Traveltomtom rated Safaricom the best sim card for Kenya in 2023.

 All 3 mobile provider shops accept credit cards so there is no need to change money or go to an ATM first.
-However, there is an Absa Bank ATM opposite as well in case you want to get cash.
+However, there is an Absa Bank ATM opposite as well in case you want to get local money.

 Prices sim cards Nairobi Airport

-All 3 shops will charge you 200 KES ($2) for a prepaid sim card, and they come with 150 KES credit ($1.5) or so called Airtime which you can use to top up if you want or to make local phone calls.
+All the sim card shops will charge you 200 KES (around $1.5) for a Kenya prepaid sim card, and they come with 150 KES credit ($1 USD) or so called Airtime which you can use to turn into data packages if you want or to make local phone calls.

 Safaricom prepaid sim card

-As said in the beginning of the article I recommend Safaricom for traveling in Kenya, However, they are much more expensive and their data packages give you much less Gigabytes.
+As said in the beginning of the article I recommend a Safaricom sim card for traveling in Kenya, However, they are much more expensive and their data packages give you much less Gigabytes.

 Although the paper above suggests differently, they only offer 5 packages at Safaricom Nairobi Airport.
 They are valid for 30 days and they all include free Whatsapp: